Kim Conley: High school

-Running for Montgomery High School in Santa Rosa, California, Conley was not even the best on her team, that position being held by Sara Bei, the CIF California State Meet Champion at 3200 meters during her freshman year.
+Running for Montgomery High School in Santa Rosa, California, Her teammate Sara Bei won the CIF California State Meet title at 3,200 metres as a freshman.
 By her senior year, she managed to get to the State Meet, qualifying in both the 3,200 meters and the 1600 meters, but forgoing the longer race to try to make the final in the 1,600 meters.
 However, she was only the 19th best qualifier, well behind Anne St. Geme (daughter of American Junior 3,000 meters record holder Ceci Hopp).

 College

 Conley ran track and cross country at UC Davis and was a volunteer assistant coach for the Aggies through 2014.
 She was the 2004 Division I Independent cross country champion in 17:07 as a freshman, then added her second All Division I Independent honor by placing seventh the following year as a sophomore.

 In 2008, Conley helped make program history by becoming the first UC Davis Aggie to qualify for the NCAA Division I Outdoor Track and Field Championships.
 She earned All-West Region with her 12th-place showing at the regional, earning her the berth at the national meet.
 Conley earned all-conference or equivalent honors three times.
 Conley captured All Big West Conference accolades with a seventh-place showing.
 Conley was UC Davis' top runner in all 4 meets as a freshman, all 7 meets as a sophomore, all 5 meets as a junior, and every meet as a senior.

-Conley's time of 16:17.51 set at the 2008 NCAA Track and Field West Regional in the 5,000 meters stands as a school record and her mark of 4:22.17 in the 1,500 meters currently ranks her No. 2 on UC Davis' all-time ledger.
+Conley's time of 16:17.51 set at the 2008 NCAA Track and Field West Regional in the 5,000 meters stands as a school record, and her mark of 4:22.17 in the 1,500 meters ranks her second on UC Davis' all-time list.
 Conley is ninth in the UC Davis outdoor 800 meters (2:10.73) and the UC Davis outdoor 3,000 meters (9:45.85) lists and owns the UC Davis indoor 3,000 meters record with a time of 9:19.16.